Friday, July 31, 2015

 As the album was deemed “ineligible” for the classical charts, it will remain to be seen if this new incarnation will be anyone introduction to the music, and where that may lead.
 If you like the original, you won’t hate this, but you’ll likely play the original several times before even thinking about throwing this on.

-Shortly thereafter, in advance of another threatened solo catalog overhaul, Pete released his second “hits” album, only two decades after the first one (one decade after a double-disc anthology) and a period of time in which he released virtually no new solo material.
+Shortly thereafter, in advance of another threatened solo catalog overhaul, Pete released his second “hits” album, only two decades after the first one (and one decade after a double-disc anthology) and a period of time in which he released virtually no new solo material.
 Truancy runs chronologically and repeats about half of the original set, ignoring some fan favorites and the one “new” song included then.
 While some of the substitutions are debatable, any Pete album called “very best of” that doesn’t have “Slit Skirts” is false advertising, plain and simple.
-That said, the songs are all great, with the Scoop version of “You Came Back” a surprising inclusion.
+That said, the songs are pretty great, with the Scoop version of “You Came Back” a surprising inclusion.
 But the key selling point is the two new—yes, brand new—songs designed to entice the gullible.
 “Guantanamo” is further proof that he needn’t be political to be musically entertaining, and “How Can I Help You”, with its opening motif reminiscent of “Cut My Hair”, is suitably empathetic, and the kind of thing we wish he’d get off his duff and do more of already.

 Pete Townshend Pete Townshend’s Classic Quadrophenia (2015)—3